mesosphere/d2iq-engineering-blog/content/posts/improved-crd-validation-with-common-expression-language/index.md

 There are a few ways to validate the contents when creating an instance of this CRD:

 - [OpenAPI schema][] validation, usually defined via comments in code and generated into YAML manifests via `controller-gen` (more details [below](#validating-properties-via-openapi-schema)).
 Validation via OpenAPI schema is performed in-process by the Kubernetes API server, directly returning errors to the client.
-- Webhook validation, defined in code and deployed as part of controller manager pod (not discussed in this article).
+- Webhook validation, defined in code and deployed as part of a controller manager pod (not discussed in this article).
 Validation happens by the API server sending requests to webhooks configured via the API, aggregating failures, and returning these to the client.
 - [Common Expression Language][] validation, usually defined via comments in code and generated into YAML manifests via `controller-gen` (more details [below](#validating-properties-via-common-expression-language-cel)).
 Similar to OpenAPI schema validation, validation via CEL is performed in-process by the Kubernetes API server, directly returning errors to the client.

-OpenAPI schema validation is the most basic as it only allows for validating types, formats, required, etc, and only can validate a single property in isolation.
+OpenAPI schema validation is the most basic as it only allows for validating types, formats, required, etc., and only can validate a single property in isolation.
 This is simple to understand, implement, and has the possibility of client-side support by virtue of using the widely supported OpenAPI schema to define validation rules.

 [Webhook validation][] (also know as validating admission webhooks) is the most complex, requiring writing and deploying code, but with the complexity comes the most power: you can add any validation logic in your code, validate the whole resource, reach out to external systems... basically anything!